RockyMarble/RomulanTankProject/readme.md

 * Creation of animations in reaction to in game actions.

 ### Nat Arney

-sprint2
+Sprint2

-* Refactoring .
+* Refactoring.
 * Bug squashing.
     * Audio bugs.
     * Visual (non-UI) bugs.
     * UI bugs.
 * HP and Fuel representation updates.

-sprint 1
+Sprint 1

 * Have levels end when only one tank remains on-screen.
 * Swap to a different level when the previous one ends.